 We are a development-stage company and have a limited operating history.
 Our predecessor company for financial reporting purposes was formed on January 22, 2003 to acquire rights to an adult stem cell technology.
 In November 2004, we acquired Opexa Pharmaceuticals, Inc. and its MS treatment technology.
-In 2009, Novartis Pharmaceuticals acquired our stem cell technology.
 Currently, we remain focused on developing our T-cell technology for MS. To date, we have not generated any commercial revenues from operations.
 As we continue to execute our business plan, we expect our development and operating expenses to increase.